Strawberry Cheesecake Baked Oats

 Baked oats can be reheated in the microwave when ready to eat, making them a great make ahead breakfast.
 Reheat on high in the microwave for 1 minute to 1 minute 10 seconds or until warmed throughout.

 MADE THIS RECIPE?
-If you make this recipe, leave a comment and review it below with a STAR rating!
-I always appreciate your feedback.
-Take a photo and be sure to tag it with @thatspicychick on Instagram and hashtag it #thatspicychick and I’ll be sure to share.
+If you make this recipe, leave a comment below and let me know how you liked it!
+Take a photo and tag it with @thatspicychick on Instagram and hashtag it #thatspicychick and I’ll be sure to share your masterpiece!

 STAY CONNECTED!
-You can also follow me on Pinterest, Facebook or Instagram.
-Sign up for my email list to get my latest recipe in your inbox weekly!
+You can also follow me on PinterestFacebook or InstagramSign up for my email list to get my latest recipe in your inbox weekly!

 Strawberry Cheesecake Baked Oats